aka512/bq-monitor/README.md

 ![alt text](img/app.png)

-# Starting the app (v.1 beta)
+# Starting the app (Version 1 beta)
-To start the App load the jarfile from dist folder in this repository into a local folder on your computer, open a terminalsession and type "java -jar bq-monitor-v1.jar".
+To start the App load the jarfile from dist folder in this repository into a local folder on your computer, open a terminalsession and type "java -jar bq-monitor.jar".
 In current version DEBUG Logs are printed to the terminal.
 Please see requirments below.

 # Requirements